Women in baseball: Professional leagues

 In January 2021, the Boston Red Sox hired Bianca Smith as a minor league coach.
 With the hire, Smith was the first black woman to become a coach in professional baseball.
 In May 2022, Kelsie Whitmore signed with the Staten Island FerryHawks of the Atlantic League, and started a game for them in left field; this made her the first woman to start an Atlantic League of Professional Baseball game.
 Slightly later in May she became the first woman to pitch in an Atlantic League game when she made her first pitching appearance for Staten Island; entering the game with the bases loaded and two outs, she retired Ryan Jackson, a former major leaguer, on a fly out to end the inning.
 In 2024, Whitmore became the first woman to play for the Pioneer League.
 On June 6, 2024, she became the first female player to start a Pioneer League game.
 In that game she struck out one batter.

 On December 3, 2024, the Toronto Maple Leafs announced they had signed the Japanese player Ayami Sato, making her the first female player in the Intercounty Baseball League and first female professional baseball player in Canada.
 She began playing on May 11, 2025.

+In 2025, Sarah Edwards became the first female on-field coach in Asian professional baseball, as a hitting coach for the CTBC Brothers in the Chinese Professional Baseball League.

+The Women's Pro Baseball League (WPBL), of the United States, was co-founded in 2024 by former Major League Baseball (MLB) coach Justine Siegal, and owner of the Intercounty Baseball League's Toronto Maple Leafs, Keith Stein.
+Launching with four teams – the New York Heights, Boston Hunters, Los Angeles Queens and San Francisco Firebells – the league began play on August 1, 2026.
+Marquee players include Firebells pitcher Kelsie Whitmore, Queens center fielder Mo'ne Davis, and Queens pitcher Ayami Sato who has been called "the greatest women's pitcher ever."
+The Queens defeated the Heights 10-8 in the inaugural WPBL game.